vstinner/unicode_book/issues.rst

 Mojibake
 --------

-When a :ref:`byte strings <byte string>` is decoded from the wrong encoding (see :ref:`Guess encoding`), or when two byte strings encoded to different encodings are concatenated, a program will display **mojibake**.
+When a :ref:`byte strings <bytes>` is decoded from the wrong encoding (see :ref:`Guess encoding`), or when two byte strings encoded to different encodings are concatenated, a program will display **mojibake**.